Classic Motorcycle Build

 Back Plate and Sealing Washer

-After gear is off, the crankshaft pinion back plate (the triangle-shaped washer) can be pulled out with a couple of magnets.
+After gear is off, the crankshaft pinion back plate (the triangle-shaped washer) can be pulled out.

 The washer tends to stick because of the oily surface.
-Here I'm using a few magnetic sticks from a kids game.
+A few magnetic sticks from a children's board game helped remove it.

-Material needed is four pieces of 2x4 lumber and eight screws.
+Materials needed are four pieces of 2x4 lumber and eight screws.

 For more DIY motorcycle tools click here